TomatenMarc/lets-encrypt-neo4j/README.md

 Afterwards, the Neo4J instance can be reached via `https://<your-domain>:7473`.
 Likewise, a connection to the database itself can be set up directly via `Bolt+S (wss)` at `<your-domain>:7687`.
-This then allows direct queries and connections from other external clients can be established.
+This then allows direct queries and connections from other external clients to be established.

 # Conclusion

-With this project it is possible to host your own Neo4j instance on an external server in only 3 simple steps and thus take the first step into the world of graph databases.
+With this project it is possible to host your own Neo4j instance on an external server in only three simple steps and thus take the first step into the world of graph databases.
 All in all three important steps are needed to encrypt your Neo4j
 instance:

-1. Valid Let's Encrypt certificates for the own domain pointing to the server
+1. Valid Let's Encrypt certificates for your own domain pointing to your server
 2. A Neo4J configuration that uses these certificates for `HTTPS` and `Bolt+S (wss)` and enables authentication
 3. A Docker-Compose file with which the previous steps are properly injected into the Neo4j instance